ShifanZhu/Leg-KILO/README.md

 # Todo list

 - [ ] With Docker configuration
+- [ ] Test on other ubuntu version
+- [ ] The matlab code for evaluation
 - [ ] Test on other open source legged robot's datasets